-PLAYDATE is an innovative two-week dance residency program funded by the National Endowment for the Arts that aims to address the lack of visibility of AAPI artists in the dance field.
-In its inaugural year, this collaborative program brought together four talented and diverse Asian American Pacific Islander identifying choreographers to create new work and investigate with how to empower AAPI artists through dance.
+PLAYDATE is an innovative two-week dance residency program funded by the National Endowment for the Arts that aims to address the lack of visibility of AAPINH artists in the dance field.
+In its inaugural year, this collaborative program brought together four talented and diverse Asian American Pacific Islander Native Hawaiian identifying choreographers to create new work and investigate with how to empower AAPINH artists through dance.
 Each choreographer brought a group of talented and equally diverse dancers to join them in improvisation and discourse with the cohort, ultimately performing collaborative works in progress piece.

 "A nurturing and supportive space for AAPI choreographers to explore their artistic visions, collaborating with one another and taking risks."

 2023 RESIDENT CHOREOGRAPHERS

 Jainil is a 23-year-old dancer and choreographer from Mumbai, India, began his dance journey at age five.
 Formerly with Nai-Ni Chen Dance Company, he now teaches, creates, and performs in the United States, primarily in New York City.
 With over 270k Instagram followers, he is known for breaking gender barriers with #Meninskirts.
 Featured in national newspapers and platforms like BBC News and Good Morning America, Jainil trained for thirteen years at Shiamak Davar International before graduating with a Bachelor of Fine Arts in Dance from USC Glorya Kaufman School of Dance.
 In the future, he aims to establish the first-ever accredited higher education dance program in India, fostering unique artistic identities.